Funai

-Funai Electric Co., Ltd. (船井電機株式会社, Funai Denki Kabushiki Gaisha) is a Japanese consumer electronics company headquartered in Daitō, Osaka.
+Funai Electric Co., Ltd. (船井電機株式会社, Funai Denki Kabushiki Gaisha) was a Japanese consumer electronics company headquartered in Daitō, Osaka.
 Currently, it is in liquidation.
 Apart from producing its own branded electronic products, it was also an OEM providing assembled televisions and video players/recorders to major corporations such as Sharp, Toshiba, Denon, and others.
-Funai supplies inkjet printer hardware technology to Dell and Lexmark, and produces printers under the Kodak name.
+Funai supplied inkjet printer hardware technology to Dell and Lexmark, and produced printers under the Kodak name.

-Its United States–based subsidiary Funai Corporation, Inc., based in Torrance, California, markets Funai products in the US, along with Funai-licensed brands including Philips, Magnavox, Emerson Radio, and Sanyo.
-Funai is the main supplier of electronics to Walmart and Sam's Club stores in the US, with production output in excess of 2 million flat-panel televisions during the summertime per year for Black Friday sale.
+Its United States–based subsidiary Funai Corporation, Inc., based in Torrance, California, marketed Funai products in the US, along with Funai-licensed brands including Philips, Magnavox, Emerson Radio, and Sanyo.
+Funai was the main supplier of electronics to Walmart and Sam's Club stores in the US, with production output in excess of 2 million flat-panel televisions during the summertime per year for Black Friday sale.

 History

 Funai was established by Tetsuro Funai, whose father was a sewing machine manufacturer.
 During the 1950s before the company was formed, Funai produced sewing machines and was one of the first Japanese makers to enter the United States retail market.
 Then, the introduction of transistor technology had begun to change the face of the electronics market.
 The Funai company was formed, Tetsuro Funai became CEO for 47 years and a US dollar billionaire, and the first actual products produced were the transistor radios.